Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Metropolis Adjusted Langevin Trajectories

 \section{Metropolis Adjusted Langevin Trajectories}

-We introduce a Metropolis adjusted sampler built upon a standard time discretization of the Langevin diffusion.
-We explain its foundations and establish connections with previous approaches aiming for the Langevin diffusion; see \cite{bou2010pathwise,bussi2007accurate,horowitz1991generalized,ottobre2016function,ricci2003algorithms,scemama2006efficient}.
+We introduce MALT: a new Metropolis adjustment of a standard time discretization of the (kinetic) Langevin diffusion.
+We explain its foundations and establish connections with previous Metropolis adjusted samplers built upon the Langevin diffusion such as GHMC; see \cite{bou2010pathwise,bussi2007accurate,horowitz1991generalized,ottobre2016function,ricci2003algorithms,scemama2006efficient}.
 Compared to these approaches, the Metropolis correction is applied to a whole Langevin trajectory of length $T>0$.
-This mechanism allows us to get rid of the perturbations induced by momentum flips, by performing full refreshments of the velocity at the start of each trajectory.
-We describe this sampler as an extension of HMC, for which we advocate the use of a positive friction to enable robust tuning of the integration time $T>0$.
-We present this extension as an alternative to GHMC, one for which the tuning question is arguably more natural and easier to answer.
+This mechanism allows us to get rid of GHMC's perturbations induced by momentum flips, by performing full refreshments of the velocity at the start of each trajectory.
+We describe MALT as an extension of HMC, which uses an arguably neater adjustment than GHMC.
+We support this claim by presenting several comparative advantages of MALT, both in terms of tuning and sampling performance.

 For any time-step $h>0$, we introduce $\eta=e^{-\gamma h/2}$.
 We also let $\bxi,\bxi'\sim\mathcal{N}_d(\bfzero_d,\bfI_d)$ be independent.
 Starting from $(\bx_0,\bv_0)\in\R^{2d}$, we consider the following discretization